 By Road.
 The festival takes place at Pachmarhi in Hoshangabad district of Madhya Pradesh and one may drive to the city in one’s personal car or bike or may take the inter-state tourist bus to reach here.
 The bus fare for one-way travel to Pachmarhi from Pipariya starts from Rs.60, from Bhopal Rs.300, from Indore Rs.500, and from Nagpur Rs.500. the fare may go up to Rs.1500 and above in the case of luxury buses.

-By Rail.
+By Train.
 Pipariya Railway Station which is 54 km away from Pachmarhi is the nearest to reach the district.
 Regular trains from all the major cities like Delhi, Mumbai, Kolkata, and Bengaluru arrive here.
 One can consider traveling by train if looking for a comfortable and budget-friendly mode of transportation.
 Arriving from Delhi you may consider traveling by NZM-JBP Express, from Mumbai by Bhagalpur Express, from Kolkata by HWH Mumbai Mail, from Bengaluru by Sanghmitra Express, from Bhopal Junction by Intercity Express, and from Nagpur by Gangakaveri Express.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here